TriOCuBe/TFT-Bot/README.md

 #### **Wanted Traits**
 Which traits the bot should look for.
 #### **Purchase traits in prioritized order**
 If a trait in the configured trait list should only be bought if the trait that comes before it was bought.
+#### **Timeouts**
+Anytime the bot waits for something to happen.
+The default values should work for most people, but can be adjusted for slower internet speed or hardware.

 # Installation (for source):